Accelerating cosmological simulations on GPUs: a portable approach using OpenMP: Conclusion

 A roofline analysis on the NVIDIA platform, performed for the \textit{Classic kernel} as the production-relevant case, reveals that the its GPU implementations achieves over 80\% of the platform theoretical FP64 peak performance, operating in the compute-bound regime (see Section~\ref{Roofline_test}).
 This confirms not only the computational efficiency of the implementation but also the successful mitigation of thread divergence through a masked-based control strategy.

 In a full production simulation setup, representative of typical large-scale simulation campaigns, the GPU-accelerated version of the \textit{Classic kernel} led to a net reduction of approximately 100 seconds per run.
-When extrapolated to thousands of simulations, this results in a saving of over 160000 Standard-h, representing a substantial gain in computational efficiency and resource optimization.
+When extrapolated to thousands of simulations, this results in a saving of over 160000 Standard-h, representing a substantial gain in computational efficiency and resource optimization (see Section~\ref{Production_run_results}).
 At the same time, the scientific integrity of the \textit{Classic kernel} was extensively validated: the distribution of collapsed particles as a function of redshift showed excellent agreement with the CPU reference, with residuals typically within ±1\%, and minor systematic deviations confined to specific redshift ranges (see Section~\ref{Production_run_results}).
 Furthermore, the resulting numerical HMF derived from the GPU run matched the CPU-derived counterpart well below the 1\% level across the entire mass range (see Appendix~\ref{HMF_comparison}).

-Beyond the computational savings, such reductions also imply a significant potential impact in terms of energy consumption; however, a quantitative assessment of this aspect requires a dedicated analysis, which we leave to future work.
+Beyond the computational savings, such reductions also imply a significant potential impact in terms of energy consumption; however, a quantitative assessment of this aspect requires a dedicated analysis presented in~\cite{LACOPO2026101060} companion work.

 In conclusion, this study demonstrates the feasibility and effectiveness of accelerating scientific simulation kernels on modern GPU architectures using OpenMP directives.
 The combination of portability, computational efficiency, and scientific accuracy affirms OpenMP as a viable long-term strategy for modernizing legacy cosmological codes and adapting them to heterogeneous HPC environments.